 - Puzzles, cards, and board games

-As the time of discharge looms ahead, you’ll work with the discharge planner to help create a plan of care for your continued recovery.
-Some may choose to join a residential treatment program, which allows people a similar structure to our inpatient program.
-Many people may choose to step down from our inpatient program into outpatient programs such as our IOP or PHP.
+As the time of discharge approaches, you’ll work with the discharge planner to help create a plan of care for your continued recovery.
+Some may choose to join a residential treatment program.
+Many people choose to step down from our inpatient program into structured outpatient programs such as intensive outpatient (IOP) or partial hospitalization programs (PHP).
 Others may have made enough progress at our prescription rug addiction treatment center to return home with appointments set up for traditional outpatient therapy.

 Our treatment center is in Salt Lake City (Midvale) and serves residents from all over Central and Northern Utah.
 Call one of our admissions counselors today for a free, confidential screening to see how Highland Ridge Hospital can help you regain a happy, healthy life.